 We’ll start with those fireworks views.
 Out of the trio of new restaurants coming to Coronado Springs and Disney’s Riviera Resort, this is first with the other options debuting in July and December.
 To my knowledge, this is also the first restaurant at Walt Disney World to offer views of multiple nighttime spectaculars…

-The other two dining options, Toledo – Tapas, Steak & Seafood and Topolino’s Terrace, will be Signature Restaurants.
+The other two dining options, Toledo – Tapas, Steak & Seafood and Topolino’s Terrace, are rooftop restaurants at Gran Destino Tower and Disney’s Riviera Resort, respectively.
+Both are nice meals, but on the pricey side.
 Meaning that Three Bridges is the most laid back and cheapest of the new choices.
 It’s also the only one without an elevated, rooftop view.
 As they say, “you get what you pay for.”

 The good news is that Villa del Lago’s location in the middle of Lago Dorado, means that there’s enough clearance on all sides of Three Bridges Bar & Grill that nothing obstructs the fireworks.
 The bad news is that the current fireworks shows at both Epcot and Disney’s Hollywood Studios use a lot of lower level pyro, with long gaps between the higher level bursts.

 This is something you might not think about as much while watching the shows from within the parks, as they engage viewers in other ways.
 Outside the parks is a totally different story.
 It’s to the point that it’s not even really worth requesting an ideal table (which would be the front left corner of the restaurant, for what it’s worth) at Three Bridges Bar & Grill, because the pyro action is fairly dull and intermittent.